awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `placement`<a name="placement"></a>

-Defines the cluster placement group logic, enabling either the whole cluster or only the compute instances to use the cluster placement group\.
+**\(Optional\)** Defines the cluster placement group logic, enabling either the whole cluster or only the compute instances to use the cluster placement group\.

-If the [`queue_settings`](#queue-settings) setting is defined, then this setting should be be removed and replaced with [`placement_group`](queue-section.md#queue-placement-group) settings for each of the [`[queue]` sections](queue-section.md)\.
-If the same placement group is used for different instance types, it’s much more likely that the request will fail with an insufficient capacity error\.
+If the [`queue_settings`](#queue-settings) setting is defined, then this setting should be removed and replaced with [`placement_group`](queue-section.md#queue-placement-group) settings for each of the [`[queue]` sections](queue-section.md)\.
+If the same placement group is used for different instance types, it’s more likely that the request might fail due to an insufficient capacity error\.
 For more information, see [Insufficient instance capacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html#troubleshooting-launch-capacity) in the *Amazon EC2 User Guide for Linux Instances*\.
 Multiple queues can only share a placement group if it’s created in advance and configured in the [`placement_group`](queue-section.md#queue-placement-group) setting for each queue\.
-If each [`[queue]` sections](queue-section.md) defines a [`placement_group`](queue-section.md#queue-placement-group) setting, then the head node cannot be in the placement group for a queue\.
+If each [`[queue]` sections](queue-section.md) defines a [`placement_group`](queue-section.md#queue-placement-group) setting, then the head node can't be in the placement group for a queue\.

 Valid options are `cluster` or `compute`\.

-This parameter is not used when the scheduler is `awsbatch`\.
+This parameter isn't used when the scheduler is `awsbatch`\.

 The default value is `compute`\.